 Overview of the Strategic Planning Process

-Reed's strategic planning process, established in 1989 and conducted every five years since, is an extremely labor intensive but highly effective exercise.
-It involves face-to-face interviews with faculty, staff, students, administrative department heads, senior officers, board members, alumni, and others.
+Reed's strategic planning process, established in 1989 and conducted every five years since, is a labor intensive but highly effective exercise.
+It involves face-to-face interviews with faculty, staff, students, administrative department heads, senior officers, and others.
 Colleagues at peer institutions, experts in national organizations, and specialists in the private sector are also queried.
-The process routinely consumes six months, during which the following questions are explored:
+Information gathering routinely consumes six months, during which the following questions are explored:

 - How is information technology used at Reed to support instruction, research, and administrative operations?